1. Dirty Dancing (1987)

 10. Bring It On (2000)

 What Bring It On is all about: This 2000 film from director Peyton Reed casts a critical eye over the highly competitive world of cheerleading.
 Kirsten Dunst and Eliza Dushku star as members of the ‘Toros’ cheerleading team who must work together to win the national championship after an ex-captain steals their best moves.
-Whether you’re after dance inspiration or simply like the idea of Hollywood heart-throbs in tight skirts (shame on you), Bring It On is an entertaining and frequently funny cheerleading romp.
+Bring It On is an entertaining and frequently funny cheerleading film.